PerlFFI/FFI-Platypus/README.md

 See also the "Integer constants" example in [FFI::Platypus::Type](https://metacpan.org/pod/FFI::Platypus::Type).

+You can also use the new Platypus bundle interface to define Perl constants from C space.
+This is more reliable, but does require a compiler.
+It is recommended mainly for writing bindings against libraries that have constants that can vary widely from platform to platform.
+See [FFI::Platypus::Constant](https://metacpan.org/pod/FFI::Platypus::Constant) for details.

+## What about enums?

+The C enum types are integers.
+The underlying type is up to the platform, so Platypus provides `enum` and `senum` types for unsigned and singed enums respectively.
+At least some compilers treat signed and unsigned enums as different types.
+The enum _values_ are essentially the same as macro constants described above from an FFI perspective.
+Thus the process of defining enum values is identical to the process of defining macro constants in Perl.

 ## I get seg faults on some platforms but not others with a library using pthreads.

 On some platforms, Perl isn't linked with `libpthreads` if Perl threads are not